 Peru takes pride in its traditional cuisine, and Peruvian food is becoming increasingly popular around the world.
 Once you’ve had a taste you will understand why!
 Cusco is an ideal place to experience it and to learn more about the country’s historic cooking culture.

 Ready to get cooking?
 Check out this article by Our Sweet Adventures for some inspiration on where to try a Cusco cooking class.

 Around the edge of Plaza de Armas you will find a choice of bars and restaurants that make use of the terrace viewing areas.
-For a cold Cusqueňa at sunset there is no place better than Norton Rat’s Tavern.
-In the fading hours of daylight there is a lot of competition for the balcony seats – we had to wait a while before we could ensare some.
+For a cold Cusqueña beer at sunset, look no further than Norton Rat’s Tavern.
+In the fading hours of daylight there is a lot of competition for the balcony seats – we had to wait a while before we could ensnare some.

 With flags of many world nations draping from its walls and ceiling, it’s a welcoming place to kick back, relax and socialise.
 Perhaps save this one for after the Inca Trail – the beer tastes even better when you’ve earned it.

 One of the best ways to eat in Peru on a budget is by frequenting the legendary set-lunch menú restaurants.
 You will find these in towns and cities across the country, typically open from about 12 noon until 4pm.

 Menú restaurants serve fixed-menu meals of two or three courses, usually with a drink included, for unbelievably low prices. the cheapest we saw was 3 soles (less than 1 US dollar) for two courses and a drink!
 You can read our article about Peru’s menú restaurants.